 Since the whistleblower program’s inception, the SEC has approved more than $266 million in 50 awards to 55 whistleblowers, including individuals filing jointly, who provided information and cooperation that assisted the SEC in bringing successful enforcement actions.
 For more information, see the SEC news release on the whistleblower rule proposals.

 - Adoption of amendments to modernize the definition of “smaller reporting company,” which was established in 2008.

 - Adoption of amendments related to disclosures of liquidity risk management for open-end funds, which were proposed earlier this year.

-- A proposal that would permit certain exchange-traded funds (ETFs) to operate without first obtaining a fund-specific exemptive order from the commission, which is a process that has not changed since the first ETF was approved in 1992.
+- The issuance of a proposal that would permit certain exchange-traded funds (ETFs) to operate without first obtaining a fund-specific exemptive order from the commission, which is a process that has not changed since the first ETF was approved in 1992.

 More details on the above rules can be found via the main SEC news release.